Hidden Lagoon - Real Estate in Pinellas County, Tierra Verde, FL

 In an unfortunate turn of events, developers Fred and Louis Berlanti were killed as their plane blew up over Lake Okeechobee.
 This left a mystery as to whether the father and son were murdered to gain control over the island development.
 The St. Petersburg Times alluded to the what they described as a "covert" operation.

 The excitement over Port O Call faded with the loss of the Berlanti's as Guy Lombardo and his band returned for only one more season.

 Looking for a Realtor to help you buy a home?

-Our agents pay attention to every detail about your significant purchase.
+Our agents pay attention to every detail about your important purchase.
 The type of contract that you use to make an offer is important.
 Our agents will advise you on whether an "As-Is" contract is better way to make an offer versus a contract with repair limits.
-There is a vast difference.
-For example, an "As-Is" contract allows a buyer to escape the contract for any reason once inspected.
+There is a huge difference.
+For example, an "As-Is" contract allows a buyer to nullify the contract for any reason once inspected.
 Where a contract calls for repair limits of 1.5% of the sales price to discuss and negotiate inspection related "warranted" repair items.
 This type of contract is not as easy to escape.
 The term "warranted" opens the door for possible conversations that may not be in the best interest of a buyer.
 Your agent can best determine which type of contract best suits your needs.

 Our number one priority is your purchase and getting the most for your money.
 Each agent that works with ADDvantage® has buyer skills that are exceptional, has demonstrated their professionalism through work ethic, real estate contract knowledge and excellent local knowledge.
 ADDvantage® holds MLS board memberships in most Florida cities.